Rhode Island Rams football

 The Rhode Island Rams football program is the intercollegiate American football team for the University of Rhode Island located in the U.S. state of Rhode Island.
-The team competes in the NCAA Division I Football Championship Subdivision (FCS) and are members of the Colonial Athletic Association (CAA).
+The team competes in the NCAA Division I Football Championship Subdivision (FCS) and are members of the Coastal Athletic Association Football Conference (CAA Football).
 Rhode Island's first football team was fielded in 1895.
 The team plays its home games at the 6,555 seat Meade Stadium in Kingston, Rhode Island.

 Conference affiliations

 Rhode Island has played as both an independent and conference-affiliated team.